3-Week Musical Theatre Summer Camp for Kids I

 • Hands-On Camera and Lighting: Students will deepen their understanding of cinematography, learning to operate a digital camera while exploring aperture, shutter speed, focus, frame rates, and color balance.
 Lighting workshops will cover both natural and controlled lighting setups, helping students use light creatively to enhance mood and visual impact.

-• Production Workshop: This class provides an instructor-guided set experience, where students will gain hands-on familiarity with the collaborative and technical dynamics of a working film set.
-Through in-class shooting exercises, students will reinforce their understanding of set etiquette, communication, and on-set problem-solving.
+• Production Workshop: Provides students with an instructor-guided set experience, allowing them to gain practical insight and familiarity with the collaborative dynamics of a working film set.

 • Directing Actors: Students will learn how to work with performers, focusing on communication, directing techniques, and on-set etiquette to elicit strong, authentic performances.